dimgrav/Recla/README.md

 In the future, scheduled times may be used instead.

+Recla is intended to run as a daemon/service, so its current state requires a lot of optimization.

+A GUI will also be added for configuration, so expect major functionality updates soon!

-Recla uses `sct`, created by [Ted Unangst](http://www.tedunangst.com/flak/post/sct-set-color-temperature).
+*Recla uses `sct`, created by [Ted Unangst](http://www.tedunangst.com/flak/post/sct-set-color-temperature).*

-More soon!

 ### Install dependencies